dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 After the data has been cleaned by removing the missing values, we need to separate the continuous and categorical variables to prepare them for regression.

-A simple way to identify these two variables are by plotting a scatter matrix.
+A simple way to identify these two variables is by plotting a scatter matrix.
 Continuous variables show a linear and even distribution across the plot.
 While categorical variables show a grouped and ordered distribution across the plot.
 There are also oridinal variables which are ordered categorical variables.
-These are categorical classes with a natural order of progression and does not need to be transformed.
+These are categorical classes with a natural order of progression and do not need to be transformed into dummy variables.

 INSERT IMAGE HERE

+Here you can clearly see the two different types of data.
+We can take a closer look on each one of the variables.

+INSERT IMAGE HERE

 The continuous variables show a high positive skewness with a bunch outliers extending the tail towards the right.
 We can remove these outiers using the Z-score calculation.

 INSERT IMAGE HERE

 The histogram shows clear improvement in the normality of the data.
 We will take this forward to fit the model.

+INSERT IMAGE HERE

 The categorical variables also show presence of outliers.
 Within these variables we also have so called 'oridnal variables'.
 These variables have a natural order of progression and does not need to be transformed into dummy variables.
 We can only use the Z-score calculation on continous or ordinal varibles.
 We will have to the trim the rest of the true categoricals manually.